 Matthies spearheaded a successful effort in the mid-80s to create the Women’s Professional Volleyball Association.
 The WPVA laid the groundwork for the dramatically enhanced national visibility of the women’s beach tour.
 She was inducted into the WPVA’s Hall of Fame in 1995 and was honored as one of the “20 Legends of Beach Volleyball” in a ceremony at UCLA in 1997.

 Volleyball Magazine named Matthies as one of the “Most Influential People in the First 100 Years of Volleyball.”
 In 2004, she was named to the 75th Anniversary All-Era Team by USA Volleyball.

 Matthies began her coaching career under her former coach Andy Banachowski in 1977, and spent six years at UCLA as an assistant coach before moving over to Malibu.

 A resident of Malibu, Matthies lives in a Decker Canyon home with her husband, Dan.
 The couple has two sons, Morgan and Marty.
 Morgan enjoyed a successful water polo career at Pepperdine before graduating in May 2004.
-He married fellow Pepperdine graduate Meghan Smith in May 2008 and the couple welcomed their first child, Logan, in 2010.
-Nina and Dan's younger son, Marty, was a four-year member of the California water polo team and served as a team captain during the Bears' 2006 national championship season.
+He married fellow Pepperdine graduate Meghan Smith in May 2008 and the couple has two children.
+Nina and Dan’s younger son, Marty, was a four-year member of the California water polo team and served as a team captain during the Bears’ 2006 national championship season.
 He graduated in 2008 and went on to train with the national team.
-In the summer of 2011, Marty was named assistant coach of the men's women's water polo team at Cal State Northridge.
+In the summer of 2014, Marty was named head coach of the women’s water polo team at Cal State Northridge.
 Nina and Marty are a rare combo, as two generations of active head coaches at the NCAA Division I level.